 We want all our students to go out into the world, and become successful, happy, fulfilled young people who will be good citizens and make a positive contribution to society.
 The acquisition of basic skills is either at the heart of achieving this or a barrier to learning and prevents students from fully flourishing.
 Four common barriers, if left unchallenged, will limit the progress, engagement and development of students who access our curriculum.

 We see these barriers as a high priority for the school.
 In order to prevent them from becoming a barrier for student development and progress we implement (and closely monitor) the following strategies:

 Each curriculum area intends to grow mini subject specialists through the progressive development of the subject knowledge and skills.
 Student knowledge and essential learning skills go hand in hand.
 We strive, at all times, for personal excellence by developing the 5 key skills for success below:

-Our curriculum seeks to equip students with the understanding of how to develop themselves as well rounded citizens and maintain healthy relationships; to enrich their and broaden their horizons, both in their cultural capital and future aspirations.
-Our curriculum will offer:
+Our school’s curriculum seeks to equip students with the understanding of how to develop themselves as well rounded citizens and maintain healthy relationships; to enrich their and broaden their horizons, both in their cultural capital and future aspirations.
+We want all students to know what options are open to them in the future and understand the routes they have in order to progress on their life journey.
+Our curriculum will include:

 - Experiential Learning – Trips, visitors

 - Practical opportunities in the classroom